Viruses and bacteria - spread of infection

 Ozone degrades quickly and inactivates harmful viruses and bacteria in the air and on surfaces, even on surfaces that are normally difficult to reach.

 The only requirement is that the treated air/surfaces are enclosed in a room.
 Remediation of viruses and bacteria can be used, for example, in hospitals and health care facilities, in buses, taxis, trains, schools, ambulances and restaurants.

 Ozone purification with ACT-3000

-How much ozone is needed and how long the ozone production must run is depending on the room volume and how mush viruses and bacteria there is to break down.
+How much ozone is needed and how long the ozone production must run is depending on the room volume and how many viruses and bacteria there are to break down.
 The treatment time can vary from one hour to over 10 hours, and you can treat during the night when the business is closed.